 - If you are using a filter, the filter should be removed before washing and replaced with a new one each time the mask is used.

-- you can include a replaceable filter in your mask for added protection.
+- Health Canada recommends using a replaceable filter in your mask for added protection.
 Consider a piece of pleated household furnace filter with a high MERV rating (a higher rating means it filters out more of the smaller particles), shop vac filter, or other vacuum bag paper cut to size .
-NOTE-if you are using a filter layer in your mask, do not pin or iron filter material as this may reduce its effectiveness
+NOTE-if you are using a filter layer in your mask, do not pin or iron filter material as this may reduce its effectiveness.

 For more information please contact: